A priori error analysis of linear and nonlinear periodic Schr{\"o}dinger equations with analytic potentials

-The operator $H$ is self-adjoint on $L^2_\per(\R,\C)$ with form domain $H^1_\per(\R,\C)$ and it follows from \autoref{thm:lin_egval} that all the eigenfunctions of the operator $H$ are in $\Hc_{A'}$.
-The result follows from classical arguments on the variational approximations of the eigenmodes of bounded below self-adjoint operators with compact resolvent (see e.g.~\cite[Theorems 8.1 and 8.2]{babuskaEigenvalueProblems1991}). \end{proof}
+\begin{proof} First, note that $-\Delta + V$ has compact resolvent so that its eigenvalues $\lambda_i$ are isolated.
+Let $0 < A < B$ and $A'=\frac{A+B}2$.
+We have with The operator $H$ is self-adjoint on $L^2_\per(\R,\C)$ with form domain $H^1_\per(\R,\C)$ and we infer from Theorem~\ref{thm:lin_egval} that all the eigenfunctions of the operator $H$ are in $\Hc_{A'}$.
+Theorem~\ref{thm:numerics} then follows from classical arguments on the variational approximations of the eigenmodes of bounded below self-adjoint operators with compact resolvent (see e.g.~\cite[Theorems 8.1 and 8.2]{babuskaEigenvalueProblems1991}). \end{proof}